Farmers' suicides in the United States: Wisconsin

+Leon's wife, Brenda, heard the tractor equipment running and shut them down, despite her husband's attempts to prevent her doing so.
+She opened the shed's door, to let air pass through, and called the police and Rev. Donald Glanzer Jr., the pastor of their church, St. Peter's Lutherhan in Loganville.
+Statz was hospitalized for three days.

+Shortly before he died, Statz explained to his wife how he felt:

+Ethan Statz found his father's body in the shed for the farm's heifers on October 8, 2018.
+In 2023, Statz's wife, his sons and his daughter-in-law were running the farm.
+"Whether he's here or not, somebody still had to get up the next day and feed the cows.
+Somebody had to get up and do the chores.
+The crops still had to be harvested that year.
+There's so much that has to do you didn't have time to just stop," Brenda said.

+As a direct result of the incident, Roecker and Statz set up Farmer Angel Network, a support group for local families in the farming industry.
+In April 2023, the New York Times reported on Statz's widow and mother to three children.
+Rain had been falling in the Driftless Area for weeks, which caused their fields to flood and delayed their harvest.
+"A note in the pocket of his work pants described how depression had robbed him of the hope and pride he had in running a third-generation dairy farm," wrote Elizabeth Williamson.
+Brenda was involved in the formation of the Farmer Angel Network.

 Emily Harris, a farmer in Monroe, is blunt with her perspective: "Just stop complaining about farming and quit.
 You can't make any money.
 Just be done."
 She and Brandi Harris shut down their 40-cow dairy in May 2019 after becoming several hundred thousand dollars in debt.
 They sold their cows but kept their barn, their house and about 90 acres of farmland.

+In 2023, the Green Bay Press-Gazette reported that suicides in rural areas of the state continued to climb.

 Colorado

 As reported in 2021, drought conditions in western Colorado over two decades also led to suicides amongst its farmers.

 Montana

 Montana saw drought conditions from mid-2020 and throughout 2021.
 On top of that, an invasion of grasshoppers destroyed rangeland and crops.
 In August 2021, the U.S. Department of Agriculture put the quality of the state's spring wheat crop was 67%, "poor to very poor", with just 16% being "good".
 This led to mental-health concerns in the farming communities.